Dividend Tax Credit 101

 The good news is, assuming you have no other income to report, dividend income is VERY tax efficient – more so than capital gains up to about $50,000 in income.

-You actually pay little to no tax!
+You actually pay no tax!

 This is just one quick example, but I hope it illustrates a few points when it comes to investing in Canadian dividend paying stocks in non-registered accounts: